archiloque/tyrano_dsl/README.md

 - `content.rb` : the main content
 - `backgrounds` : the backgrounds images
 - `characters` : the characters images

+## How the thing works

+The tool works like a two passes compiler :
+- the first pass validates the syntax, the entry point is in `parser.rb`
+- the second generate the content, the entry point is in `writer.rb`
+- the content is applied to disk

 ## Links